 The majority of the food I grew up eating – the kebabs, pulaos, biryanis, and kormas – is Moghul-inspired and more popular in Pakistan and North India.
 This cuisine also happens to be more mainstream here in the West.

 There is much more to the subject, but it’s safe to say that beef – because of cultural and religious reasons – is more commonly eaten in Pakistan.
 And that’s why I often refer to many of my beef recipes as ‘Pakistani’.

 Koftas are traditionally deep-fried before simmering in the curry.
 In the interest of health and ease, I’ve omitted that step, relying instead on herbs and spices to give it vibrant flavor.

 Speaking of spices, this recipe uses a fair amount of them.
 50% of the ingredients are either whole or ground spices (yes, I calculated).
-But the spices are what differentiate this meatball curry from the rest of the world’s meatball dishes.
+But the spices are what give this dish so much flavor, not to mention differentiate this meatball curry from the rest of the world’s meatball dishes.